uabrc/uabrc.github.io/docs/uab_cloud/installing_software.md

 #### Installing `conda` via Miniforge

-Miniforge is a free and open-source (FOSS) version of Anaconda.
-If you are a UAB employee, do not use Anaconda or Miniconda.
+Miniforge is a free and open-source (FOSS) version same as Anaconda or Miniconda.
+If you are a UAB employee, do not use Anaconda or Miniconda due to recent changes.
 See our [Conda Migration FAQ](../workflow_solutions/conda_migration_faq.md) to understand why.

 For more information on how to use `conda` see the [Using `conda` page](../workflow_solutions/using_conda.md#using-conda).
 Need some hands-on experience, you can find instructions on how to install PyTorch and TensorFlow using `conda` in this [tutorial](../cheaha/tutorial/pytorch_tensorflow.md).